By Ernst Lamothe Jr.

 We’re also learning it’s possible to catch a virus after handling an object that an infected person sneezed or coughed on a few moments before.
 But personal contact with an infected person — such as a handshake or breathing in droplets from a cough or sneeze — is the most common way these viruses spread.

 “While the nation is just learning about the coronavirus, there are countless viruses,” said physician Helen Jacoby, an infectious disease specialist at St. Joseph’s in Syracuse.
 “They can affect the body in many ways with some causing respiratory issues while some can attack other areas of the body.”

 1. Viruses can live on objects

 “Because viruses can linger on areas and inanimate objects for various lengths of time that is essentially the reason why it is important to wipe down surfaces or make sure you are constantly washing your hands if you do touch areas,” said Jacoby.
-“It is easy to transmit viruses if you are not being diligent in what the Centers for Disease Control and other health experts are telling you about how viruses spread.”
+“It is easy to transmit viruses if you are not being diligent in what the Centers for Disease Control and other healthcare advocate are telling you about how viruses spread.”

 2. Social distancing is essential for some viruses

 Social distancing is deliberately increasing the physical space between people to avoid spreading illness.
 Staying at least six feet away from other people lessens your chances of catching COVID-19.
 Canceling events that are likely to draw crowds is an example of social distancing.